American Samoa 2m EME DXpedition - KH8/ZL1RS

 I will remain on 144.138 from moon rise until after moon set in North America, then take a break and come back again about 3 hours before my moon set for Europe ... but on a frequency to be announced on N0UK EME chat depending on the actual birdies found at the time (they change from day to day).

 Noise at moon set was very low (best day yet).
-Worked/decoded a few more eastern EU and Scandinavia.
+Worked/decoded a few more stations in eastern EU and Scandinavia.

 17 July - For various reasons I did not get any sleep today so I will QRT at 14:00 just after JA/VK moon rise (... if I can stay awake that long) and QRV again at 20:00 for AF/EU moon rise.
 Some huge signals at my moon rise today but with severe QSB.
-Apart from some brief periods of cloud and rain we have mainly had beautiful clear nights for visual aiming.
+Apart from some very brief periods of rain, the nights have been relatively cloud free and perfect for visual antenna aiming at the moon.

-Small milestone reached with 100 stations worked.
+A small milestone reached with 100 stations worked.
 Now the window to EU starts.
-My moon set direction is very noisy today (+5dB on JT65 "RX Noise" reading) ... so far it has alternated, one day quiet, one day noisy.
+My moon set direction is very noisy today (+5dB on JT65 "RX Noise" reading) ... so far this local noise issue has alternated, one day quiet, one day noisy.
 There is nothing we can do to avoid this noise, so good luck.
-My moon rise continues to be very quiet every day.
+My moon rise direction continues to be very quiet every day.

 18 July - We missed moon rise last night, but conditions today at moon set are excellent.
 The total is now 129 stations worked.
 I will be QRV at moon rise around 11:45 UTC tomorrow looking for new stations only.
 Sorry for the contesters, but if we have already worked I will not be working you again so as to give the best chance for others to get "a new one".
 Thanks for your understanding.